A deceived person is unaware of being misled

 Willful deception says, 'I can get away with it!'
 Nevertheless, there are consequences for all our actions.
 “A false witness won’t go unpunished” (Prov 19:5,9).
 Rebecca deceived Isaac by substituting Jacob for his brother Esau (Gen 27:1-46).
 From that time, the family separated and was never a family unit again.
 Ananias and Sapphira were judged harshly for lying, with the verdict, “You were lying to God not us” (Act 5:1-10).
 Honestly and truthfulness are always very important in our relationships with God and other people to avoid disastrous consequences.
 “If we claim to be without sin, we deceive ourselves and the truth is not in us” (1 Jn 1:8,10).

-If we are not living a changed life, we are lying if we say we are walking in closeness with Jesus (1 Jn 1:6).
-Actions and appearances can give false impressions, causing us to understand situations differently from the reality.
 Contrast this with “God is not a man that He should lie, nor a son of man, that He should change His mind.
 Does He speak and then not act?
 Does He promise and not fulfill?”
 (Num 23:19).
 How often do we fall short of His standard?
 Man looks at the outward image; this superficial impression can be like a hypocrite’s mask giving a completely inaccurate and misleading picture of the real state within, yet “God looks at the heart” (1 Sam 16:7).
 He sees the real deal!
 We can’t fool Him.

 It is possible to have sincere but wrong convictions (Jn 16:2).
 Paul was convinced he was doing right by persecuting the Christians (Act 26:9).
 Then he literally saw the light and the error of his belief (1 Tim 1:12,13).

 Eve was deceived by Satan who inferred what God had said was incorrect by introducing a doubt, “Did God say that?”
 No wonder he is called the “father of lies” as he is always manipulating the truth as he did when tempting Jesus (Gen 3:1,13; Mt 4:3-9; Jn 8:44; 2 Cor 11:3).
 Deception, chaos and confusion will increase before as the Lord's return.